WorldCereal/worldcereal-documentation/rdm/upload.md

 3. Harmonization: This is last step before dataset is harmonized to worldcereal standards and assimilated into the store.

 The uploaded user dataset will be availabe to user as private dataset and will not be shared with either other users or with consortium yet.
 To share with consortium with suitable license users can select the "share with consortium" option available in the user dataset details page.

+## Using your data in the processing module

+Users can use the uploaded datasets to train the modules in the processing module, Refer [How to Retrieve User Private Datasets](https://github.com/WorldCereal/worldcereal-documentation/blob/main/rdm/explore.md#how-to-retrieve-user-private-datasets) in Explore page.